Next Day Delivery on 1000s of products

 How do I maintain and store polishing tools?

-Clean tools after use to remove residue, store them in a dry place to prevent corrosion and inspect regularly for wear to maintain performance.
+Clean tools after use to remove residue, store them in a dry place to prevent corrosion and inspect them regularly for wear and tear in order to maintain their performance.

 What safety precautions should I take when using polishing tools?